PROFESSIONAL DEVELOPMENT & CERTIFICATION

 Operations and Outreach Internship Program

 The Wildlife Society (TWS) has an opening for a paid operations and outreach intern with an interest in professional development and non-profit operations.
-This will be a six month appointment running from mid-January – late June 2021.
+This will be a six month appointment running from July – late December 2021.
 The operations and outreach intern will be an integral part of TWS’ professional development programs and organization unit services.
 These programs work to improve communication and engagement between TWS and among organization units, develop and administer TWS’ professional development offerings, and lead diversity, equity, and inclusion initiatives.

 This internship is a full-time, six-month, paid position, with a stipend of $2,000 per month.

 Applications are due by Sunday, June 20.
 You can find more detailed information on the internship and application requirements by viewing the position posting.
 Any questions can be directed to Jamila Blake, AWB®, professional development manager at TWS (firstname.lastname@example.org; 301-897-9770 x 307).

 The Wildlife Society’s Annual Conference enables students and professionals to learn, connect, and engage through educational sessions, training workshops, and networking events.
 Attendance at professional meetings encourages science-sharing and potential collaboration opportunities with thousands of experts and colleagues from around North America and the world.
 Learn more about TWS’ Annual Conference.

 The Wildlife Society, along with many TWS Chapters, Sections, and Working Groups, offer travel grants (mostly to students, but some are available to professionals) to attend the TWS Annual Conference and other TWS-related meetings.
 Learn more about the travel grants currently offered at various amounts.

 When you can’t be in the classroom, online courses, workshops, webinars and distance learning opportunities can enhance your knowledge and development.
 Check out our Online Courses and Distance Learning page for more information.

 Wildlife Degrees and Courses